 - The stone must be causing a barrier for urine flow while at the same time causing kidney pain or infections.

-- The stone must be continuously growing.
+- They must be continuously growing.

-- The pain is extreme and unbearable
+- The pain they cause are extreme and unbearable

-So, worry regarding treatment is generally less worrisome now, because they have stopped being so invasive.
 A lot of stones don’t produce any complications, or their complications are not serious.

 - Percutaneous nephrolithotomy: used with very large stones that are close to the kidney, or in it.
-If this happens, the stone is removed by a probe called a endoscope, which enter the kidney through a small surgical incision.
+If this happens, the stone is removed by a probe called a endoscope, which enters the kidney through a small surgical incision.

 - Ureteroscopy: could be administered if stones are in the lower urinary tracts.

-- Extracorporeal lithotripsy: which uses shock waves to supress stones that are smaller than half an inch.
+- Extracorporeal lithotripsy: which uses shock waves to eliminate stones that are smaller than half an inch.
 They must be in the ureter or near the kidney in order to use this method.
 By using shock waves or sound waves, the stones are broken up, which can then be eliminated by the urine.